andypayne/dev_cheatsheet/readme.md

 - `:Git blame` or `:Gblame` for blame
 - `:Git mergetool` and `:Git difftool` to load diffs into quickfix
 - `:Ggrep` and `:Glgrep`
+- `:Git add %` to stage the current file

 ## Find command - Ripgrep